fission/fission.io/content/en/blog/demystifying-fission-http-requests.md

 ## Conclusion

-Many of you would have created Fission functions, but we're sure you wouldn't have know about this.
+Many of you would have created Fission functions, but we're sure you wouldn't have known about this.
 HTTP triggers are one of the most popular ways to trigger a Fission function.
 Understanding how Fission processes these requests and responses, will make it easier for you develop your application on Fission.
 Moreover, with this understanding, debugging or troubleshooting your Fission functions would be a faster and easier.